Is Mozilla VPN Worth It?

 Here’s what you actually get when you use Mozilla VPN:

-- Protection on Public Wi-Fi: Mozilla VPN keeps your data safe on public Wi-Fi.
-Coffee shops, airports, hotels — your internet connection stays encrypted.
-Sites like Facebook and Google can’t track your real location.
+- Safe Public Wi-Fi: Mozilla VPN keeps your data safe on public Wi-Fi.
+Coffee shops, airports, hotels — your connection is encrypted everywhere.

-- Block Ads and Trackers: Mozilla VPN blocks advertisers from targeting you by hiding your activity from trackers and malware.
-This means fewer creepy ads following you around the web.
+- Block Ads and Trackers: Mozilla VPN blocks advertisers from targeting you.
+It hides your activity from trackers and malware.
+No more creepy ads following you around.

 Best Mozilla VPN Features